A Complete Guide to The London Pass® | What it is, What’s Included and Whether it’s Worth Buying

 This guide covers the answers to all these questions – and more.
-We’ll show you what the pass for London is really like, so you can make an informed choice about whether or not it’s right for you.
+We’ll show you what each pass for London is really like, so you can make an informed choice about whether or not it’s right for you.

 Continue reading to find out all about the London sightseeing pass you (might) really need.
-Including what the options are, what attractions you can enter as a pass holder, how it works and the key features.
+Including what the differences are, what attractions you can enter as a pass holder, how it works and the key features.

 Our favourite London sightseeing pass is The London Pass